bonfiredog/saucerberks/README.md

  * Until all the Gluttons are dead, more and more Vandals will be drawn to the memorial site.
 I haven't yet decided on the intricacies of the ecosystem that this is all supposed to represent.
 I don't suppose I ever will.

- * The debris fields hold other hazards and boons, amongst the ancient wreckage of old starships.
+ * The debris fields hold other hazards and boons, amongst the ancient wreckage of long-archived starships.
 What is that beeping?
 Why is it suddenly very warm?
 I've lost control of my ship!
-All of these confusing questions are part of the frantic, brief fun of being a Saucerberk.
+All of these confusing exclamations are part of the frantic, brief fun of being a Saucerberk.

 ###Development